impshum/AutoReply/README.md

 ## AutoReply

-Comments on every new submission or comment containing chosen keywords on a chosen subreddit .
+Comments on every new submission or comment containing chosen keywords on a chosen subreddit.
+Saves all post ID's to a txt file if you need to delete all posts and start again.

 ### Instructions